 Selection Criteria: Selection will be based on the eligibility criteria and academic merit.

-Notification: Applicants will be advised via email as soon as an outcome of their scholarship application is determined.
+Notification: Applicants will be advised via email as soon as an outcome of their application is determined.

 How to Apply: The mode of applying is online.

-Scholarship Application Deadline: MIRS applicants who submit their complete application for admission and scholarship by 31 May 2014 will receive a RHD scholarship outcome before 31 July 2014.
+application Deadline: MIRS applicants who submit their complete application for admission and scholarship by 31 May 2014 will receive a RHD scholarship outcome before 31 July 2014.